Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Results and Analysis

 \subsection{Impact $\lambda$ on DST performance}

 In this ablation study, we vary the value of $\lambda$ in Eqn.~\ref{eqn:obj}.
-For both datasets, we observe that the JGA and Slot-F1 increase with $\lambda$ initially and then start dropping.
+In Table~\ref{tbl:ab1}, for both datasets, we observe that the JGA and Slot-F1 increase with $\lambda$ initially and then start dropping.
 Note that the primary task here is to generate the dialogue state for which the JGA or Slot-F1 is estimated.
 Now, increasing the $\lambda$ increases the importance of the accountability head, which starts affecting the generation head after a certain point.
 Therefore, although any $\lambda \in [0,1]$ can improve the base model, a thorough hyperparameter optimization of $\lambda$ is required to achieve the best possible DST performance.
+The validation performance used to select the optimal value of $\lambda$ is discussed in Appendix~\ref{sec:hyp}.